Music Director Candidates

 “The candidates will receive a list of symphonies from which to choose,” says Adrienne Stone, MTS music committee chair.
 “We want to see how they handle a major work as well as experience how she/he presents to adults and students.”

-Check back soon for Season Forty-One details.
+Check back soon for Season 41 details.
 The candidates' programs and solo artist will be revealed!
-Subscriptions go on sale soon.
+Subscriptions are on SALE NOW.
+Call and we can help you renew.
 IF you are a subscriber - keep your seat- you know YOUR seat is the BEST seat in the house.
 NOT a subscriber?
 Add your name to our mailing list and we'll send you our season brochure.

 Questions?
 830.463.5353 ask for C.J. or Nancie.